BradCrumb/lesscompiler/README.md

 The component will check for less-files to (re)compile automatically when:
  * Debug level is > 0
- * autoRun is set to true in the config
+ * autoRun is set to true in the component settings
  * Cache-time expires

 In a live environment one can force the component to (re)compile all less-files by supplying forceLessToCompile=true in the request string.